As a golfer, improving your game can border on an obsession. I spend a lot of my free time thinking about golf, and what I can do to improve.

 Warming up is important for fitness, both on the course and in the gym.
 When you go to play a round of golf, taking 5 to 10 minutes to warm up and stretch can seriously help your game.
 It is good practice to warm up before exercising as a whole, allowing your muscles to activate and loosen up.
 If you are doing weight training, it is a good idea to start with one warm up exercise with little to no weight to help this process along.
 I typically do 1 warm up per exercise to err on the side of caution.

 Working out is truly subjective.
 Everyone will tell you different things on what the “best” approach is.

 The best approach is the one you can commit to.

-Planning on exercising 5 days a week is amazing.
+Planning on doing golf exercises 5 days a week is amazing.
 Yet when push comes to shove, if you only end up doing 2 days, you might get down on yourself and feel like you’ve failed.
 Frankly, if you only have 2 days a week you can dedicate, that’s OK.